Tabithadejong/Bikini-Proof/README.md

 ![picture of the navigation bar](documentation%20/navigation_bar.png)

-* The Home Page
- The home page is simple and concise.
+* The Home Page is simple and concise.
 It exists out of a couple sections.
   * Advertisment text.
     * This list of questions is meant to filter out our ideal customer.
 The women that want a solution to these recognizable problems are offered an immediate first step.
 They can click on START TODAY and will be directed to our sign-up form.